Bethlehemite Brothers: Expansion and suppression

 Meanwhile, the order was multiplying its foundations in Latin America and was established in Arequipa, Cuzco, Santiago de Cuba, Puebla, Guadalajara, Guanajuato, Dajaka, Vera Cruz, Havana, Santiago de Chile, Buenos Aires and (in 1660) Guatemala la Nueva.
 A school for poor children was connected with every hospital and the pious, devoted lives of these religious won them esteem and gratitude.
 They were especially admired during the plague of 1736, a fact unanimously acknowledged by the writers who describe the condition of Latin America in the eighteenth century.
 But this did not prevent their suppression, as well as that of all other religious, in 1820.
 At that time their superior-general resided in Mexico and the Bethlehemites were scattered throughout two regular provinces, that of Peru including twenty-two houses and that of New-Spain (mainly Mexico), eleven.
 To the ordinary religious vows they added that of caring for the sick even at the risk of their own lives.

-In 1688 Brother Anthony of the Cross, with the help of a pious woman, Marie Anne del Gualdo, founded at Guatemala a community of Bethlehemite nuns and a hospital exclusively for women.
-These nuns were cloistered and observed the same rule as the men.
-They too were suppressed in 1820.
+In 1688.
+Anthony of the Cross, with the help of Marie Anne del Gualdo, founded at Guatemala a community of Bethlehemite nuns and a hospital exclusively for women.
+These nuns lived in enclosure and observed the same rule as the men.
+They, too, were suppressed in 1820.

 Restoration

-Later in the 19th century, Encarnación Rosal (1815-1886) revived the female branch of the order, establishing houses in Guatemala, Costa Rica, Colombia, and Ecuador.

-The Holy See restored the Bethlehem Brothers by a decree of 16 January 1984, which came into effect with the religious profession of the first members of the revived order on 25 April 1986.
+Later in the 19th century, María de la Encarnación Rosal (1815-1886) revived the female branch of the order, establishing houses in Guatemala, Costa Rica, Colombia, and Ecuador.
+The Holy See restored the Bethlehem Brothers by a decree of 16 January 1984, which came into effect with the profession of religious vows by the first members of the revived Order on 25 April 1986.
 Their house is in La Laguna, Tenerife, Canary Islands.